mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 It is fairly quick and simple to create your account Engaging.
 Accounts on the engaging cluster are connected to your MIT institutional kerberos id.
 To get an account log into the [Engaging OnDemand Web Portal](https://engaging-ood.mit.edu).
 Connecting to Engaging OnDemand for the first time automatically activates an account with basic access to resources.
 See [this page](accessing-orcd/ondemand-login.md) for instructions on how to log in.
 After you log in wait a few minutes for your account setup to complete before starting to run jobs.

+### How do I know whether I have a Lincoln Collaboration?

+The SuperCloud documentation on [Requesting an Account](https://mit-supercloud.github.io/supercloud-docs/requesting-account/) describes the ways to demonstration a Lincoln collaboration.

+### If I have Lincoln Collaboration how do I update my account to reflect my collaboration?

+Check your [User Profile page](https://txe1-portal.mit.edu/profile/user_profile.php) on the SuperCloud Web portal.
+The "Lincoln Laboratory Collaboration" section is in the column on the right and should list any collaborations you or your advisor/PI might have.
+If any collaborations are missing you can follow the instructions at the top of the page to update your information.
+Please indicate your collaborator status before May 1 to avoid account deactivation.

 ## Differences Between SuperCloud and Engaging

 SuperCloud and Engaging are both shared HPC systems that use Slurm.
 Their high-level architecture is the same, both have login nodes and compute nodes connected by a network filesystems that can be accessed from each node.
 However, there are differences in the systems, practices, and policies between the two.
 This section describes some of those differences that are most helpful to know.